-If I was to ask you to tell me about your favourite Nepalese food, what would you say?
+If I was to ask you about your favourite Nepalese food, what would you say?

 Would you be like me and pause, rack your brain, and come up with nothing?